Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 The modern soft-tissue baseline is BPC-157 + TB-500 + NAD+.
 BPC-157 supports the blood-flow and repair-signal side.
 TB-500 supports repair-cell migration and tissue organization.
 NAD+ funds the energy cost of repair.

-- Stalled energy / slow recovery: add mitochondrial support.
+- Stalled energy / slow recovery: mitochondrial support.

-- Sleep disruption: fix sleep because repair is an overnight process.
+- Sleep disruption: sleep itself, since repair is an overnight process.

 Do not inject into tendons, joints, nerves, or deep structures at home.
 Near-injury SubQ can be useful when the area is easy and safe to reach; deep structures should route to normal SubQ or clinician care.